fgahr/lithp/README.md

 # What's missing?
 In order of priority
 * garbage collection: partially implemented but currently broken
-* closures: although somewhat supported, closing over variables and keeping them alive is very brittle and can break at any time during evaluation
+* closures: although somewhat supported, closing over variables works but keeping them alive is not yet possible
 * file I/O: not implemented yet, probably not hard
 * special forms should be lithp::Objects in the global environment to make certain operations more consistent and allow `type-of` information for them